 It was marvelous!
 We were among a huge group of visitors that day, but fortunately, the weather was nice, and we hiked parts of the ‘chu.
+(Side note: I almost made a typo in that last sentence but didn’t thanks to my teacher’s “weather vs. whether” tutorial!)
 The most surprising part of MP were the alpacas!
 They are everywhere, and it was quite a feat, trying to evade huge animals on the steps.

 Prior to MP, we stayed in Cusco, and the altitude sickness unfortunately lingered to Aguas Calientes.
 Nonetheless, we carried on to see the marvelous curved mountains that seem to just rise from the earth.
 Machu Picchu is still on my list!
 I am still in the process of teaching myself to re-discover places and learn new aspects of an old place.

 TT: Brilliant.
 I’m a huge alpaca fan, too!
 Now, how do you find your travel opportunities?

 S: My greatest stretch of traveling was when I studied abroad last semester in Chile.
 During the holidays and times off, I was able to to go Montevideo (Uruguay), Buenos Aires (Argentina), and Lima and Aguas Calientes (Peru).

 Buenos Aires had been on my list for a long time, and when I finally realized how close I would be to Argentina from Chile, I knew I had to save up and go!
 Mostly, all of my travels have been through school, and budgeting on my own and with friends.